Course pages 2013–14

 The main aim of this course is to present the basic principles of programming.
 As the introductory course of the Computer Science Tripos, it caters for students from all backgrounds.
 To those who have had no programming experience, it will be comprehensible; to those experienced in languages such as C, it will attempt to correct any bad habits that they have learnt.

 A further aim is to introduce the principles of data structures and algorithms.
 The course will emphasise the algorithmic side of programming, focusing on problem-solving rather than on hardware-level bits and bytes.
 Accordingly it will present basic algorithms for sorting, searching, etc., and discuss their efficiency using O-notation.
 Worked examples (such as polynomial arithmetic) will demonstrate how algorithmic ideas can be used to build efficient applications.

 The course will use a functional language (ML).
 ML is particularly appropriate for inexperienced programmers, since a faulty program cannot crash.
 The course will present the elements of functional programming, such as curried and higher-order functions.
-But it will also discuss traditional (procedural) programming, such as assignments, arrays, pointers and mutable data structures.
+But it will also introduce traditional (procedural) programming, such as assignments, arrays and references.

 - Lists.
 Basic list operations.
 Append.
 Naïve versus efficient functions for length and reverse.
 Strings.

 - More on lists.
 The utilities take and drop.
 Pattern-matching: zip, unzip.
 A word on polymorphism.
 The “making change” example.